-Classes: 5 classes (fall and winter trimesters) Homework: 5 twenty-minute assignments
+Classes: 5 classes (fall and winter trimesters) Homework: 3-4 twenty-minute assignments

 Geography is a required course for all seventh grade students.
-It meets for the first & second trimesters.
-This survey class covers the major themes of physical, economic, political and cultural geography.
-Physical geography is emphasized during the first third of the course.
-During this section there is a heavy emphasis on vocabulary to build a foundation for human geography.
-The remainder of the course is spent studying human geography region by region.
-Methods of presentation include lecture, library research, video presentation, and weekly map and graph exercises.
+This survey class will explore a variety of themes.
+These themes will challenge students to understand and interpret how humans interact with each other and the physical world around them.
+Methods of presentation include class discussion, library research, video presentation, and weekly map and graph exercises.
 Primary study skills built during this course include note taking, reading comprehension, writing and organization.

-AMERICAN GOVERNMENT AND POLITICS (Required)
+AMERICAN GOVERNMENT AND POLITICS